sfu-gdc/public-documents/constitutions/draft-constitution-Sept-2023.md

 ### (4.1) President

 The role of the President is to:
+- Make sure the club runs smoothly
 - Deal with any unforeseen issues that pop up
-- Run executive meetings run at least once per 2 weeks
+- Run executive meetings at least once per month
-- Make sure everything is doing all good!
-- Responsible for running elections at the end of their term
+- Oversee elections at the end of their term

-The President is also an executive, and must follow all Executive requirements.
+The President must be elected in a formal election, and has a term length of 12 months, typically starting in early May.

+The President is strongly discouraged from resigning at the end of a semester, except in the case of extenuating circumstances.
+In the case that the President does resign, the Vice-President takes their place.
+In the event that there is no Vice-President, the President may select a replacement themselves or choose to run an election.

-Unlike with Executives, the President may not resign each semester unless there are extenuating circumstances.
-If an election fails to elect a new president, then the old President must continue to run the club until they can find a replacement.
+If an election fails to elect a new President, then the old President must continue to run the club until they can find a replacement.

-The President must be elected in a yearly formal election, and has a term length of 12 months, starting in early May.
+The President is also an executive, and must follow all Executive requirements, unless there is a contradiction.

 ### (4.2) Executive